a2800276/terminal.js/README.md

     |ocs_put| |
     |ocs_end| |

+These are still fairly lowlevel and require an in depth understanding of temrinal arcana.
+A.k.a. this is most likely not what you'll want to implement.

-vtcallback.js provides a default callback that interprets the esc, csi, etc. calls to some degree and forwards them to a terminal implementation, described below.
+`vtcallback.js` provides a default callback that interprets the esc, csi, etc. calls to some degree and forwards them to a terminal implementation, described below.

+Have a look at `test.js` to get an idea of how to set things up.

 Terminal Interface
 ==================